shanelindsay/shanelindsay.github.io/teaching.md

 I teach research methods and statistics in psychology at the University of Hull.
 I am module leader for Research Skills 2, a first year research methods and statistics module.

-I teach on the third year module "Psychology of AI".
+I teach on the third year modules "Psychology of AI" and "Psychology of Language".

 ## Projects